Connor-Galloway/Active-Directory-and-SolarWinds-SIEM-Lab/Lab-PC.md

 RBAC Under HR User:

-This photo shows that the logged in HR user does not have access to the IT shared folder, demostrating successful RBAC in the domain environment.
+This photo shows that the logged in HR user does not have access to the IT shared folder, demonstrating successful RBAC in the domain environment.

 ![RBAC under HR](images/Lab-PC/RBAC%20Under%20HR%20User.png)